artsy/guides/guides/GraphQL-Schema-Design.md

   Metaphysics can then stitch that together with a `User` type and model the schema as per the first example.

-  * Schema that's exposed to Metaphysics for stitching, should preferably name the fields and mutations they define in such a way that doesn't leak any implementation details about the underlying service, and reflects actual real-world 'business' groupings.
+* Schema that are exposed to Metaphysics for stitching, should preferably name the fields and mutations they define in such a way that doesn't leak any implementation details about the underlying service, and reflects actual real-world 'business' groupings.

   For instance, Convection has a `Submission` model (which represents a consignment), but `addSubmission` is probably not a great name to expose at the Metaphysics orchestration layer (even though in a more old-school approach where your client directly used Convection, this may have been fine).